Ming Sen Shiue: Trial and sentencing

 Shiue's second trial began in 1981.
 During the trial, Shiue smuggled a knife into the courtroom and, when Stauffer testified, he jumped over the table and attacked her, managing to cut her face.
 It took 62 stitches to close her facial wound.
 At the same time, Shiue promised to kill her and her daughter when he would be released from prison.
 Psychological evaluations of the defendant showed no signs of mental illness.
 When the second trial ended, Shiue was sentenced to 40 years for the murder charge, to be served concurrently with his previous thirty-year sentence.
 He avoided a first degree murder charge by agreeing to divulge the location of Wilkman's body.

 Shiue became eligible for mandatory release on July 6, 2010, but was denied.
-On September 28, 2010, the Anoka Country District Judge Jenny Walker Jasper ruled that Shiue could be detained indefinitely as a dangerous sexual predator even if he is granted parole.
+On September 28, 2010, the Anoka County District Judge Jenny Walker Jasper ruled that Shiue could be detained indefinitely as a dangerous sexual predator even if he is granted parole.
 He was also found to have a sexual psychopathic personality.
 Shiue, who had never sought sex offender treatment in prison, apologized and begged for Mary's forgiveness during the hearing, saying she had every right to hate him.
-Beth hoped that Shiue's apology was genuine, but thought he was too dangerous to ever be freed.
+Elizabeth hoped that Shiue's apology was genuine, but thought he was too dangerous to ever be freed.
 Shiue appealed the ruling declaring him a dangerous sexual predator, but this was denied.

 As of 2016, the United States Parole Commission has repeatedly denied Shiue's requests for release.

 In popular culture

-The kidnapping of the Stauffers and the murder of Wilkman was described in Eileen Bridgeman Biernat's book Stalking Mary.
+The kidnapping of the Stauffers and the murder of Wilkman were described in Eileen Bridgeman Biernat's book, Stalking Mary.
 The kidnapping is also the focus of "High School Revenge," an episode of the series Your Worst Nightmare on the cable channel Investigation Discovery.
 The case was also covered by Casefile True Crime Podcast on May 6, 2017.

 Lifetime produced a movie of the case, titled Abducted: The Mary Stauffer Story.
 It stars Alyson Hannigan as Mary Stauffer, Daphne Hoskins as Elizabeth Stauffer, and Howie Lai as Ming Sen Shiue.
 It was first broadcast on October 5, 2019.